iamsiddharthdas/Online-Disease-Detection-and-Prediction-Analysis/README.md

 # Online-Disease-Detection-and-Prediction-Analysis
-A Web App for Heart Disease Prediction, Diabetes Prediction and Breast Cancer Prediction.
+A Web App for Heart Disease Prediction, Diabetes Prediction and Breast Cancer Predictions.
+.